-Information Required in Proxy Statement Schedule 14A Information Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 by a Par rty other than the Registrant \square Defin Defin uitive Proxy Statement uitive Additional Materials ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Lazard Ltd (Name o of Registrant as Specified In Its Charter) (Name of Person n(s) Filing Proxy Statement, if other than the Registrant) No fe e required. s 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which trans- action applies: (2) Aggregate number of securities to which trans saction applies: (3) nsaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the etermined): (4) Proposed maximum aggregate value of transa ction: (5) Total fee paid: Fee p aid previously with preliminary materials. by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No .: (3) Filing Party: (4) Date Filed: by a Park the appropriate the precision of Four Precision of Pre (Name of Person nent of Filing Fee (Check the appropriate box): No fee required.
-Fee computed on table below per Exchange Act Rules (1) Title of each class of securities to which trans (2) Aggregate number of securities to which trans (3) Per unit price or other underlying value of transfiling fee is calculated and state how it was de (4) Proposed maximum aggregate value of transact (5) Total fee paid: Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by previously.
-Identify the previous filing by registration (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No. (3) Filing Party:
+Information Required in Proxy Statement

+Schedule 14A Information

+Proxy Statement Pursuant to Section 14(a) of the

+Securities Exchange Act of 1934

+File ed by a Party other than the Registrant appropriate box: ninary Proxy Statement hitive Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defini itive Additional Materials ting Material Pursuant to § 240.14a-12 Omy (as perimited by Kine 14a-0(e)(2)) Lazard L (Name of Registrant as Specifie ·

+No fe of Filing Fee (Check the appropriate box): se required. omputed on table below per Exchange Ac other than the Registrant) (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of is calculated and state how it was determined by the control of the Exchange Act Rule 0-11 (Set forth the amount on which the filing fee (4) Proposed maximum aggregate value of tr ransaction: (5) Total fee paid: Fee p aid previously with preliminary materials k box if any part of the fee is offset as provously.
+Identify the previous filing by regis a)(2) and identify the filing for which the offsetting fee was paid orm or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statemen nt No.: (3) Filing Party: (4) Date Filed: